-OS runtime libraries can be traced to gather information about low-level userspace APIs.
+On Linux, OS runtime libraries can be traced to gather information about low-level userspace APIs.
 This traces the system call wrappers and thread synchronization interfaces exposed by the C runtime and POSIX Threads (pthread) libraries.
 This does not perform a complete runtime library API trace, but instead focuses on the functions that can take a long time to execute, or could potentially cause your thread be unscheduled from the CPU while waiting for an event to complete.
+OS runtime trace is not available for Windows targets.